Prairie & Grassland Conservation

 Web Soil Survey: What does your soil mean for your operation?
 Web Soil Survey can help you understand what's under your feet and how it affects your bottom line.

 Web Soil Survey (WSS) is a free online resource to explore your lands soil types.
+Operated by the USDA Natural Resources Conservation Service (NRCS).
 WSS provides soil data and information produced by the National Cooperative Soil Survey.

-It is operated by the USDA Natural Resources Conservation Service (NRCS) and provides access to the largest natural resource information system in the world.
+It provides access to the largest natural resource information system in the world.
 Not only does WSS provide soil data, but you can also explore your ecological sites, estimated range production, and much more.
 WSS can be used to make maps with your land’s data, and will break down the information into handy reports, as well.

 How you can help, right now